Discovering the Dominican Republic beyond resorts

 Family life

-Family ties are at the heart of society, with regular gatherings and a strong emphasis on intergenerational relationships.
+Family ties are central to Dominican society, with regular gatherings and strong emphasis on intergenerational relationships.
+This highlights core cultural values.

 Discover the culinary riches of the Dominican Republic

-Dominican cuisine is a true blend of cultures and flavors that reflects its history and diversity.
+Dominican gastronomy is a true blend of cultures and flavors, reflecting its rich history and diversity.
 Traditional dishes like sancocho, a hearty stew, or mangu, a plantain puree, are part of everyday Dominican life.
-Local markets offer a variety of fresh produce, spices, and tropical ingredients, while street food provides quick and tasty specialties such as empanadas or chicharrón.
-Typical desserts and drinks, like dulce de leche or mamajuana, add a sweet and unique touch.
-Sharing a meal with family or friends is also an important tradition, illustrating the central role of gastronomy in the country’s social and cultural life.
+Local markets offer fresh produce, spices, and tropical ingredients, while street food provides quick, tasty specialties such as empanadas or chicharrón.
+Typical desserts and drinks, like dulce de leche or mamajuana, add a unique touch.
+Sharing a meal with family or friends is a vital tradition, illustrating gastronomy’s central role in the country’s vibrant social and cultural life.